21tycoons/railpack/README.md

 # Railpack

-Use webpack/esbuild/bun/rollup to manage JavaScript without the "asset pipeline" in Rails.
+Use webpack/esbuild/bun/rollup to manage JavaScript without the "asset pipeline" in your Rails app.

 ## Installation